hsynlms/fastify-prettier/README.md

 [![NPM](https://nodei.co/npm/fastify-prettier.png)](https://nodei.co/npm/fastify-prettier/)

-`fastify-prettier` has support of beautifying responses via query parameter by default to make responses more readable for developers/humans. `prettier` decorator can also be used anywhere in the fastify server as beautifier.
+`fastify-prettier` has support of beautifying payloads via query parameter to make responses more readable for developers/humans.
+Decorator`prettier` can also be used anywhere in the fastify server as the content beautifier.
 The plugin itself uses [prettier](https://github.com/prettier/prettier) under the hood and is capable of parsing/formatting anything that prettier can.

-`fastify-prettier` uses `onSend` fastify hook to beautify the response/payload before it gets sent.
+`fastify-prettier` uses `onSend` fastify hook to beautify the response payload before it gets sent.

-**Note:** `streams` and `buffers` are excluded for beautification by default.
+**Note:** `streams` and `buffers` are excluded in beautification process.

 **Note:** `fastify v3` compatibility shipped with v1.1.5